open-pwa/open-pwa/README.md

 It Also Offers its own Formart for Cloud Deployments any device can be part of any cloud or its own cloud.
 Platform by providing the needed API's to legacy Platforms a dropin replacement for the electron framework that scales more well when multiple applications get executed on the same host.
 It offers a Total new way of Deployment and Application update concepts.

+## How does it WORK?
+Open Pwa is a Platform build with the @stealify/stealify Framework the EE Encapsulation Standard OpenPwa also offers some high level tooling also build with stealify to package and deploy your code via vmpack and vmdeploy (deployless)

 ## https://oam.dev/
 An App-centric Model